-Wild Turkey, Meleagris gallopavo
+Wild TurkeyMeleagris gallopavo

 It was a very important food animal to Native Americans and early settlers, but by the early 1900s over-hunting eliminated this species from most of its range, including much of Tennessee.
-Modern wildlife management has reestablished this bird throughout its historic range and into 49 of the 50 United States.
+Modern wildlife management has reestablished this bird throughout its historic range and in 49 of the 50 United States.

-Description: The Wild Turkey is a large, dark ground-dwelling bird.
+Description: A Wild Turkey is a large, dark ground-dwelling bird.
 Males are larger than females.
 In late winter and spring when the male is courting females, he has a white forehead, bright blue face, and scarlet neck.
-All males and some females have a tuft of feathers on the chest called a beard.
+All males and some females have a tuft of modified feathers on the chest called a beard.

 Length: Male 46", Female 37"